 National Automotive Technicians Education Foundation (NATEF)

 Applicants must complete a Southern Tech Application for Admission.
 Additional information and applications are available at the Southern Tech campus and online at www.sotech.edu.
-Enrollment for this career major is open to partnering High Schools (juniors/seniors) and Adults.
+Enrollment for this career program is open to adults and partnering High Schools (juniors/seniors).

 Financial Aid and Scholarships